SWAT-NN: Simultaneous Weights and Architecture Training for Neural Networks in a Latent Space: Experiments and Results

 \subsection{Learning Sparse and Compact MLPs (Joint Optimization of Activation, Neuron Usage, and Sparsity)}

 In SWAT-NN setting, for sparsity penalty, we set $\lambda_s$ to $1 \times 10^{-4}$, $\mu_1 = 0.1$ for the $\ell_1$ penalty and $\mu_c = 0.01$ for the soft count term.
 For neuron compactness penalty, we use $\alpha = 0.4$ and $\beta = 0.001$.
 For activation function selection, we set $T_{\text{init}}$ = 1.0, $T_{\text{final}}$ = 0.01, $E_{\text{anneal}}$ = 3000.
-These hyperparameters are tuned using the last two benchmark functions (F53 and F54) from the CORNN dataset as a validation set.
+These hyperparameters are tuned using the last two benchmark functions (F53 and F54) from the CORNN benchmark suite as a validation set.
 SWAT-NN training takes about 1 minute per task and per MLP configuration on a machine with a single RTX A5000 GPU, 128GB RAM, and a 56-core CPU.

-\autoref{fig:darts_pareto} presents MSE vs non-zero weights for 28 benchmark functions, where each point represents a model configuration, and positions closer to the bottom-left indicate lower MSE and higher sparsity.
+\autoref{fig:darts_pareto} presents MSE vs non-zero weights for 20 datasets, where each point represents a model configuration, and positions closer to the bottom-left indicate lower MSE and higher sparsity.
 SWAT-NN always identifies solutions closer to the optimal accuracy-sparsity trade-off, demonstrating its advantage in producing more compact and efficient networks.

-\autoref{fig:darts_best_model} show the results on all dataset in terms of MSE and number of non-zero weights.
-For each function, we apply a two-step selection criterion: we first identify architectures whose MSE is within 5\% of the minimum, and among them select the one with the fewest non-zero weights.
+\autoref{fig:darts_best_model} show the results on all datasets in terms of MSE and number of non-zero weights.
+For each dataset, we apply a two-step selection criterion: we first identify architectures whose MSE is within 5\% of the minimum, and among them select the one with the fewest non-zero weights.
 While SWAT-NN and DARTS followed by ADMM achieve similar test accuracy, in most cases, SWAT-NN consistently discovers models with significantly fewer non-zero weights.